ForrestBarnes/Barnes_CSCI2270_FinalProject/README.md

 THE EASIEST WAY TO RUN THIS PROGRAM: Download the executable "Barnes_CSCI2270_FinalProject" and run it from the terminal using the command "./Barnes_CSCI2270_FinalProject".

-This project is designed to take, modify, and (when requested) output the structure of an organization.
+This project is designed to model the structure of an organization.

 The primary requirement of the structure is that the organization MUST have a CEO.
 If no CEO is given or no CEO can be found, this project will do nothing until the user inputs the name of a CEO.
 When the program starts, creating a CEO is the first thing a user must do.